+Gainful Occupation

-Gainful Occupation means any activity for profit or compensation that replaces or can be expected to replace more than 60% of the employee's Pre-disability Earnings.
+Any activity for profit or compensation that replaces or can be expected to replace more than 60% of the Employee's Pre-disability Earnings.

+Hospital

-Hospital means an institution that is licensed as a Hospital by the proper authority of the state in which it is located, but not including any institution or part thereof that is used primarily as a clinic, convalescent home, rest home, home for the aged, nursing home, custodial care facility or training center.
+An institution that is licensed as a Hospital by the proper authority of the state in which it is located, but not including any institution or part thereof that is used primarily as a clinic, convalescent home, rest home, home for the aged, nursing home, custodial care facility or training center.

+Injury

-Injury means bodily harm that is the direct result of an Accident and not related to any other cause.
-Disability as a result of the Injury must begin while the Employee is covered under the Plan.
+Bodily harm that is the direct result of an Accident and not related to any other cause.
+This Accident must not be employment-related.

+Mandatory Rehabilitation

-Mandatory Rehabilitation means a rehabilitation program that may include, when CBA considers it to be appropriate, any necessary and feasible:
+A rehabilitation program that may include, when CBA considers it to be appropriate, any necessary and feasible:

 - Vocational testing;

-- Vocational training;
+- Vocational training:

 - Alternative treatment programs including but not limited to those such as:

 - Physical therapy;

 - Occupational therapy; and

-- Speech therapy
+- Speech therapy.

-- Workplace modification to the extent not otherwise provided;
+- Workplace Modification to the extent not otherwise provided;

 - Job placement; and

 - Similar services.

-Material and Substantial Duties means the essential tasks of an occupation that cannot reasonably be modified or omitted, not including overtime work.
+Material and Substantial Duties

+The essential tasks of an occupation that cannot reasonably be modified or omitted, not including overtime work.

-Maximum Benefit Period means the maximum period for which Disability benefits may be paid.
+Maximum Benefit Period

+The maximum period for which Disability benefits may be paid.

+Mental/Nervous Condition

-Mental/Nervous Condition means any mental, emotional, behavioral, psychological, personality, cognitive, mood or stress-related abnormality, disorder, disturbance, dysfunction or syndrome, including any biological or biochemical disorder or imbalance of the brain, regardless of the cause(s) or the presence of physical manifestations.
+Any mental, emotional, behavioral, psychological, personality, cognitive, mood or stress-related abnormality, disorder, disturbance, dysfunction or syndrome, including any biological or biochemical disorder or imbalance of the brain, regardless of the cause(s) or the presence of physical manifestations.
 Mental/Nervous Condition includes but is not limited to bipolar affective disorder, organic brain syndrome, schizophrenia, psychotic illness, manic depressive illness, depression and depressive disorders, anxiety and anxiety disorders.
 Mental/Nervous Condition excludes demonstrable, structural brain damage.

+Own Occupation

-Own Occupation means any similar job that involves Material and Substantial Duties of the same general nature as your regular job at the Employer when your Disability begins.
-It does not mean the specific job you are performing for a specific Employer or at a specific location.
+Any similar job that involves Material and Substantial Duties of the same general nature as your regular job at the Employer when your Disability begins.
+Any work Accommodation provided to you by your Employer, for a period lasting more than 12 consecutive months preceding your last day worked (your date of Disability), will be considered your regular job for purposes of evaluating your claim for Disability benefits.

+Physician

-Physician means a legally qualified medical doctor or practitioner who is licensed in the governing jurisdiction and practicing within the scope of the license.
+A legally qualified medical doctor or practitioner who is licensed in the governing jurisdiction and practicing within the scope of the license.
 The Physician must not be related to the participant by blood or marriage.

-Plan or The Plan means the NRECA Long-Term Disability Plan.
+Plan or The Plan

+The NRECA Long-term Disability Plan.

-Practitioner of the Healing Arts means a provider who is licensed, certified or ordained in some manner within his or her community, and publicly commits to a code of behavior that offers dedicated service to clients.
+Practitioner of the Healing Arts

+A provider who is licensed, certified or ordained in some manner within his or her community, and publicly commits to a code of behavior that offers dedicated service to clients.
 The United Stated government has defined the term "Licensed Practitioner of the Healing Arts" as a:

-- Physician
+- Physician;

-- Licensed Clinical Psychologist (LCP)
+- Licensed Clinical Psychologist (LCP);

-- Licensed Clinical Social Worker (LCSW)
+- Licensed Clinical Social Worker (LCSW);

-- Licensed Clinical Professional Counselor (LCPC)
+- Licensed Clinical Professional Counselor (LCPC); or

-- Licensed Marriage and Family Therapist (LMFT)
+- Licensed Marriage and Family Therapist (LMFT).

-Pre-Existing Condition means:
+Pre-Existing Condition: